 Chocolate covered blueberries are a quick and easy nutritious berry snack covered in chocolate.
 It's so exciting to chomp into these chocolate blueberries and burst the juicy berry center.
 This post explains how to make chocolate covered blueberries although the ratio is quite simple, just 2 parts berries and 1 part chocolate.
 The result is a quick and easy healthy treat that is not high in calories and sugar.
 And like my sugared berries, these covered berries are perfect for the holidays.

 Also like my chocolate covered cranberries , chocolate covered strawberries, my chocolate bark, and my chocolate covered chickpeas , these blueberry clusters are made with only two ingredients, chocolate or fruit, and are easy to carry further by adding nuts and yogurt.

-Why You'll Love These Clusters
+Why You'll Love These Berries